cockroachdb/docs/src/current/cockroachcloud/cmek-ops-aws.md

 1. Set the permissions policy for your key with the `crdb-cmek-kms` IAM policy provided in the [Appendix](#appendix-iam-policy-for-the-cmek-key).
 1. Save.

-After you have provisioned the IAM role and KMS key for your CockroachDB cluster's CMEK, return to [Enabling CMEK for a {{ site.data.products.dedicated }} cluster](managing-cmek.html#step-4-activate-cmek-for-your-cockroachdb-dedicated-cluster).
+After you have provisioned the IAM role and KMS key in AWS, return to [Enabling CMEK for a {{ site.data.products.dedicated }} cluster](managing-cmek.html#step-4-activate-cmek).

 ## Appendix: IAM policy for the CMEK key